markdoc/docs/pages/docs/tags.md

 - `children`
 - `string[]`
-- Specifies which tag or node types can be rendered as children of this tag.
+- Specifies which node types can be rendered as children of this tag.
 Used in schema validation.

 ---